syss220211/syss220211/README.md

 ### Welcome My Space!
 Hi there, I'm Park seo Yeon, a Repulic of korea
-I'm currently working as a software engineer in Seou
+I'm currently working as a software engineer in Seoul

 ## Features
 - 🖥  interesting on [iOS](https://github.com/syss220211/SYStudy)